-Every management practice that you perform on your farm may affect the wholesomeness and quality of the end product.
+Every management practice that you perform on your cattle may affect the wholesomeness and quality of the final beef product.

-The goal of the BQA program is to assure our consumers that all cattle shipped from a beef production facility are healthy, wholesome and safe.
+The goal of the BQA program is to assure our consumers that all cattle shipped from any beef production facility are healthy, wholesome and safe.
+The animals should have been raised in a proper manner, following good management practices.
 BQA is designed to enhance carcass quality by preventing residues, pathogen contamination and carcass defects such as injection site blemishes and bruises.
 Many of the BQA herd health guidelines have been discussed previously in this column: proper use of vaccinations to prevent disease, proper care of biologicals, and developing good biosecurity protocols, to name a few.
 The program also asks everyone involved with beef production to follow the FDA/USDA/EPA guidelines for product use and to use common sense, reasonable management skills, and accepted scientific knowledge to avoid product defects at the consumer level.

-The Mississippi BQA Program is a cooperative effort between beef producers, veterinarians, nutritionists, and professionals from the Mississippi Cattlemen's Association, Mississippi Farm Bureau Federation, MSU Extension Service, and MSU College of Veterinary Medicine based on recommended national guidelines and scientific research.
+The Mississippi BQA Program is a cooperative effort between beef producers, veterinarians, nutritionists, and professionals from the Mississippi Cattlemen's

+Association, Mississippi Farm Bureau Federation, MSU Extension Service, and MSU College of Veterinary Medicine based on recommended national guidelines and scientific research.
 The MS-BQA program consists of three production themes based on good management practices (GMP's) for livestock: targeted breeding, proper management and responsible culling.
 Targeted breeding in your herd equals customer satisfaction, concentrating on carcass products as the ultimate consumer endpoint.
 This includes setting production goals for your operation and using known genetics and a defined breeding plan to meet these goals.
 Proper management practices enhance beef quality and product value, and assist in preventing problems rather than fixing them.
 Adopting good management practices will help you improve on things that you are already doing, for example, by providing processing, medication and record-keeping guidelines.
 Responsible culling improves herd productivity and efficiency by ensuring that you do not keep your problem animals.
 This includes giving attention to quality control points such as body condition, reproductive management, and disease control.